zadehmehdi1980/SMILES/README.md

 --------------

 * Autoscaling Modification and settings to reach optimum concurrent settings.
-* Multi-label classification should be considered  (Model 3).
+* Multi-label classification should be considered  (Model03 with trainingData/dataset-multi.csv).
 * A further study with more focus on deep learning and its variations is therefore suggested.
 * Code modification to accept bach data .